Winter camping months are here, and you need to be sure to stay toasty. Do it with a 0-degree sleeping bag.

 As for sleeping, that's another story.
 Once you're no longer moving around, those uncomfortable temperatures finally catch up to you.
 You do need good rest when you're winter camping, so make sure you have a 0-degree sleeping bag.

 As you're backpacking through the backcountry this winter, you may end up in a region where temperatures fall below freezing.
 Maybe you're from the midwest and can't be bothered by cold weather conditions, but I promise you it won't feel good trying to get rest when your body is telling you that it is too cold.

 Invest in a high-quality winter sleeping bag because one day you'll need it.
 Here are a few good suggestions.

 Best Zero-Degree Sleeping Bags

-This mummy-style sleeping bag from Coleman has over 2,000 positive reviews from outdoorsmen.
+This mummy-style unisex sleeping bag from Coleman has over 2,000 positive reviews from outdoorsmen.
 Once you're tucked in, you can tighten the drawstring hood to seal in heat.
 There are an insulated foot box and Thermolock draft tube, so good luck to any heat trying to escape from this sleeping bag.
 If you decide it's too warm, just unzip the bottom.

 Check out this review!

 It's ideal for zero degree weather and is extremely budget-friendly.
-It's priced at only $34.99.
+It's priced at only $34.99 and comes with a stuff sack for storage.

 Want to see if Hyke & Byke's zero degrees synthetic insulated bag is right for you?
 There's a lifetime warranty included, so that's a win.